 As the functional currency of the Argentinean entities is the Argentinean Peso ("ARS") and the reporting currency of NDR is Canadian Dollars, the value of the exploration costs in Argentina are subject to change each reporting period due to exchange rate fluctuations.
-The foreign exchange movement is recorded in other comprehensive loss.
+As a result of the application of IAS 29, exploration and evaluation assets were restated for the impact in the movement in inflation during the period.
+Included in the exploration and evaluation additions in Argentina for the nine months ending February 28, 2019 is IAS 29 adjustment of \$369,513.
+This has been included as a net monetary gain in Other Comprehensive Income/(Loss) in the Statement of Income or Loss as at February 28, 2019.